rnevius/montessori-cortina/README.md

         poetry install

-3. Grab a copy of the test database and test user credentials.
+3. Grab a copy of the test database.
+The development superuser is `admin / adminadminadmin`.
 4. Run migrations:

         poetry run python manage.py migrate